seanyoon814/ff15open/README.md

 # ff15open
-League of Legends Discord Bot
+League of Legends Discord bot made using Python.